 - Slow and continuous insulin that helps blood glucose levels to remain always stable between 70-100 mg/dl, known as basal insulin secretion.

-- Another one, bolus insulin, secreted in a larger quantity, generally when the sanguineous glucose is increasing after meals, known as pulsatile insulin secretion.
+- Bolus insulin, secreted in a larger quantity, generally when the blood glucose increases after meals, known as pulsatile insulin secretion.

-Depending on the type of insulin you use, the starting time effect varies, i.e., the moment in which insulin starts lowering the blood sugar level.
+Depending on the type of injected insulin you use, the starting time of its effect (when it helps lowering the blood sugar level) may vary.

-Moreover, it is necessary to know the peak, when insulin reaches its maximum effect, in which the the blood glucose level will be reduced.
+Moreover, it is necessary to know the peak when insulin reaches its maximum effect: this is the moment in which blood glucose levels will start descending.

-There should be an awareness of the duration of the insulin effects that means, the period when the blood glucose level will keep lowering.
+We should also be conscious about the duration of the insulin effects, the amount of time during which the blood glucose level will keep lowering.